viccro/cryptidSightings/dataDict/mediaDetails.md

 **Attributes:** *termsSource*, *termSourceId*

 **Recommended values for *termSource*:** Reference the source of the name used, such as LCNA for Library of Congress Name Authority.
+If no controlled source was used, enter `none`.

 **Recommended values for *termSourceID*:** Reference the unique identifier of the term used, if present, such as the Library of Congress identifier number.
-If not present in a controlled vocabulary, use the term "none."
+If no controlled source was used, enter `none`.

 ## Sub-element: [mediaPublicationDate](date.md)